Email Template Size: Element’s Width and Height

 There is an article at Litmus blog which claims that 600px email width is a myth but they don’t provide compelling facts to prove that.
 Some companies use less than 600px width for emails, so what?
 Some companies make experiments and use 640px, 700px or maximum 960 email width but, of course, they use responsive templates so the width automatically adjusts due to email client and device that email recipient use.

 We agree that now there are more options than only a 600 width but it remains the most optimal but how did this width appear?
 Why is it exact 600px?

 A long time ago the screen resolution was far from perfect.
 A number of devices was much poorer than now.
 That was the time when 600px width appeared.
 Since then a lot of things have changed but the width of 600px was a nearly an implicit standard which has become a basis of an email design and its presentation without long discussions or any doubts.

 So 600px width is more a tradition than a rule and it gives you 100% that it will be displayed properly.
 Not bad, isn’t it?
 Look what an awesome email template could be created with an ordinary 600px width:

 At the same time, there is a plenty of email clients that don’t render properly emails wider than 650px.
 The Gmail client doesn’t show a background color if you make it wider than 640px but the mailbox width itself has more than 960 pixels.

 In Yahoo Mail you may view email in 650px maximum width.
 For Outlook 2007 this value is 600px and Outlook 2013 has a 550px width.

-If you decided to choose another width than 600px, just test your email before sending via such services as Litmus or Email on Acid that will give you exact pictures how the email will be displayed in different email clients.
+If you decided to choose another width than 600px, just test your email prior to sending with our embedded email testing tool that will give you exact pictures of how the email will be displayed in different email clients and devices.